mwenge/tempest2k/README.md

 virtual-jaguar t2k.rom
 ```

-For an optimal Tempest 2000 experience you should run the game in 'Project Tempest` a Jaguar emulator optimize for Tempest 2000 specifically.
-Project Tempest is available in the `utils` folder as `PT.exe`.
-To use it run the following at the command line, select File->Open Rom and load `t2k.rom`:
+For an optimal Tempest 2000 experience you should run the game in 'Project
+Tempest' a Jaguar emulator optimize for Tempest 2000 specifically.
+Project
+Tempest is available in the `utils` folder as `PT.exe`.
+To use it run the
+following at the command line, select File->Open Rom and load `t2k.rom`:
 ```sh
 wine ./utils/PT.EXE
 ```